Understanding Equity in Business: A Comprehensive Guide

 Equity can also be used as a tool to attract and retain talented employees.
 Many startups and growing companies offer equity-based compensation packages to key employees as an incentive to stay with the company and contribute to its growth.

-Related Article: How to Succeed in Business
+Related Article: How to Call Verizon Business Customer Service: A Step-by-Step Guide

 4. Valuation and Financial Health